sleepybaby898/zm_nuked/README.md

 Before you start playing, make sure to check the config.gsc file inside the zm_nuked folder and set the variables to your liking.
 There is an uncompiled version inside this repo too, and atomtown is free for use.

 Enjoy!

+## THANK YOU TO JEZUZ LIZARD FOR ALL THE HELP HE'S DONE!